vinaooo/byewall/README.md

 # Byewall

-This is an app to agregate Paywall Remover services.
+This is an app to aggregate Paywall Remover services.

 # Available Services
  - [12ft.io](https://12ft.io/)